 Frequency

 Unless explicitly noted otherwise, messages in this standard are not intended to be refreshed periodically.
 This is possible because of the requirement that all non-broadcast messages be acknowledged.
 When an acknowledgement is not received, the standard is intentionally undefined for the number of times or frequency that the System may repeat a packet.
 However, it is assumed that the System will not retry an unacknowledged packet indefinitely.

+The requirement that messages not be part of a background “refresh” loop is important to preserve DCC bandwidth.
+The original S-9.2.1 Standard requires all DCC packets to be less than or equal to 6 bytes inclusive of the XOR byte in part to preserve DCC bandwidth.
+In this Standard, many of the messages are longer, in some cases significantly longer, than 6-bytes.
+It is important that these longer messages do not contribute to an unreasonable degradation in efficient DCC bandwidth utilization.

 Normally S-9.2 allows a decoder to ignore any DCC packets directly following a previously decoded packet addressed to it for which the time between the previously decoded packet end bit and the preamble of the next packet is less than 5 milliseconds.
 However, this is not the case for the messages defined in this standard.